-- 9. Governing Law and Venue.
-This Lease shall be governed by the laws of the State of Colorado, and venue shall be in the County of Larimer, State of Colorado. - 10.
-Severability.
-In the event a court of competent jurisdiction holds any provision of this lease invalid or unenforceable, such holding shall not invalidate or render unenforceable any other provision of this Lease.
+12. Governing Law and Venue.
+This Water Lease shall be governed by the laws of the State of Colorado, and venue shall be in the County of Larimer, State of Colorado or the Water Court for Water Division 1 in the State of Colorado.

+13. Severability.
+In the event a court of competent jurisdiction holds any provision of this Water Lease invalid or unenforceable, such holding shall not invalidate or render unenforceable any other provision of this Water Lease.

-- 11. Headings.
-Paragraph headings used in this Lease are for convenience of reference and shall in no way control or affect the meaning or interpretation of any provision of this Lease. - 12.
-Assignability.
-Lessee shall not assign this Lease without the City's prior written consent. - 13.
-Binding Effect.
-This Lease shall be binding upon, and shall inure to the benefit of, the parties hereto and their respective heirs, personal representatives, successors, and assigns. - 14.
-Entire Agreement.
-This Lease contains the entire agreement of the parties relating to the subject matter hereof and, except as provided herein, may not be modified or amended except by written agreement of the parties.
+14. Headings.
+Paragraph headings used in this Water Lease are for convenience of reference and shall in no way control or affect the meaning or interpretation of any provision of this Lease.

+15. Assignability.
+Lessee shall not assign this Water Lease without the City's prior written consent.

+16. Binding Effect.
+This Water Lease shall be binding upon, and shall inure to the benefit of, the parties hereto and their respective heirs, personal representatives, successors, and assigns.

+17. Entire Agreement.
+This Water Lease contains the entire agreement of the parties relating to the subject matter hereof and, except as provided herein, may not be modified or amended except by written agreement of the parties.

-IN WITNESS WHEREOF, the parties have executed this Lease on the day and year first above written.
+IN WITNESS WHEREOF, the parties have executed this Water Lease on the day and year first above written.